earojas4/6399-Project/Datasets/Data Sources.md

 ## The following publicly available datasets were used:
 - "Plant Diseases Detection Dataset “ (Khan, 2023)
     - This dataset includes annotated ground-level images from 30 classes of diseased and healthy plant species.
 Only Corn leaf blight, Corn Gray leaf spot, Corn rust leaf and Cherry leaf were used.
 - "Millimeter-Level Plant Disease Detection from Aerial Photographs via Deep Learning and Crowdsourced Data" (Wiesner-Hanks et al., 2019)
-    - Annotated ground level and aerial images of healthy and leaf blight afflicted corn leaves were used from this set.
 - "Banana Disease Detection Dataset" (MMU ,2023)
     - 615 ground level images of banana leaves with fusarium wilt were used from this set
 - "A Dataset of UAV Multispectral Images for Banana Fusarium Wilt Survey" (Ye et al., 2022)